hai-vr/documentation/docs/hvr/core/physics-animation.md

+import {HaiVideo} from "/src/components/HaiVideo";

 Physics Animation
 =====

-import {HaiVideo} from "/src/components/HaiVideo";

-*Avatars* can be affected by physics interactions using Physics Animation.
-This is also known as *powered ragdolls* or a *control rig*.
+*Avatars* can be affected by physics interactions.
+In HVR, this is called **Physics Animation**.
+This concept is also known as *powered ragdolls* or a *control rig* in other libraries or game engines.

 *Physics Animation* modifies the characteristics of rigidbodies and applies forces on individual rigidbodies and joints of a ragdoll to make it match a pose.

-In HVR, by default, the pose comes from the result of an IK solver, but that pose may come from an animation being played.
+By default, the pose comes from the result of an IK solver, but that pose may come from an animation being played.

 Different characteristics can be applied to different limbs of the ragdoll to produce different responses to physical interactions.

-The *Physics Animation* components in HVR are heavily inspired by a GDC talk called [**Physics Animation in Uncharted 4: A Thief's End** by *Michal Mach* presented at GDC 2017](https://www.youtube.com/watch?v=7S-_vuoKgR4), however, the implementation in HVR is vastly inferior to the implementation described in the talk.

-Other VR games like [Boneworks](https://store.steampowered.com/app/823500/) and [Hard Bullet](https://store.steampowered.com/app/1294760/) are notorious for using similar forms of physics animation, so HVR is not unique in this regard.

 <HaiVideo src="./img/M0sEtExl9r-f.mp4" halfWidth={true}></HaiVideo>
 <HaiVideo src="./img/6CHORI233p-f.mp4" halfWidth={true}></HaiVideo>